You are here

 Drawing Fundamentals (Grades 7-9)

-In this class, students learn different tools to help develop drawing skills and techniques, and expand their visual vocabulary.
-The class covers basics of linear and aerial perspective, as well as a number of traditional and less conventional approaches to composition and drawing.
+Learn different tools to develop drawing skills and techniques and expand your visual vocabulary!
+This class covers the basics of linear and aerial perspective, as well as a number of traditional and less conventional approaches to composition and drawing.
 Technology needed to participate in this course includes: a phone to take and send pictures of drawings; either a phone, an iPad/tablet, or a computer with a camera to access Zoom sessions; and earbuds.

 Fashion Design (Grades 7-9)